The O.C.: U.S. television ratings

 The pilot episode attracted 7.46 million viewers in the United States, came second in its time slot behind the season finale of Last Comic Standing, and was the highest rated show of the night in the 12–17-year-old demographic.
 The most watched O.C. episode was "The Rivals", the seventeenth episode of season one.
 It attracted 12.72 million viewers, and was the lead-out to American Idol, which attracted 29.43 million viewers that week.
 The O.C. was the highest-rated new drama of the 2003–2004 season among adults aged 18 to 34, averaging a total of 9.7 million viewers.

 For the second season, the show moved to an "ultra-competitive Thursday" timeslot against the likes of Survivor, Joey and Will & Grace.
 This is often cited as a cause of The O.C.'s decline in popularity.
 The move improved Fox's performance at the new time slot, but lost the show viewers, as average viewing figures decreased thirty percent from the previous season to 7 million.

 For the third season, average viewing figures decreased a further twenty percent from the previous season to 5.6 million.
-The Thursday 9.00 pm timeslot placed the show against two other very popular shows, CSI and Grey's Anatomy.
+The Thursday 9.00 pm timeslot placed the show against two other popular shows, CSI and Grey's Anatomy.

 The fourth season premiered in November 2006 with very little promotion or advertisements from FOX, and was once again in the Thursday timeslot.
 The premiere episode attracted 3.4 million viewers, which was a series low.
 For the series finale, 6.7 million viewers tuned in.
 This was 76 percent more than the season average of 4.6 million viewers.